krakenjs/zoid/README.md

 ## FAQ

-- **Do I need to use a particular framework like React to use xcomponent?**
+- **Do I need to use a particular framework like React to use zoid?**

-  No, xcomponent is framework agnostic.
+  No, zoid is framework agnostic.
 You can:

   - Use it with vanilla javascript.
   - Use it with any framework of your choice.